mnemnion/QuikTest.jl/docs/src/index.md

 This is accomplished by creating another module, into which the remaining lines are evaluated, in the order they appear when the menu is exited.

-If, for any reason, QuikTest is unable to generate a test which *will* pass once modified, it will include a comment instead, with some information about the problem, and a best-effort test string which resembles what was asked for.
-It will also warn you of this occurence.
+If, for any reason, QuikTest is unable to generate a test which _will_ pass once modified, it will issue a warning, and generate a comment.
 This can happen if an ordinary test is requested for a line which throws an error, or if an error test is requested for a line which doesn't throw one, or if, after stringulation, the value of a result is not `==` to the result itself.
+The comment will include a test (failing of course) which _would_ be valid for the line: for instance, if an ordinary test throws an error, the commented-out test will use `@test_throws`, or if the answer (after being stringified) doesn't `==` the expression, a snaptest will be generated.

 These comment lines may simply be removed, or the test portion tweaked into something correct.
 Or leave them as a placeholder while you fix whatever caused it to be